Acorna: The Unicorn Girl

 Acorna: The Unicorn Girl (1997) is a science fantasy novel by American writers Anne McCaffrey and Margaret Ball.
-It was the first published in the Acorna Universe series.
+It is the first book in the Acorna Universe series.
 McCaffrey and Ball wrote the sequel Acorna's Quest after which McCaffrey and Elizabeth Ann Scarborough extended the series almost annually from 1999 to 2007.

 Plot summary

 Synopsis

 Acorna is found in an unusual escape pod by three galactic miners, Gill, Rafik, and Calum.
 Raised by the three unlikely foster fathers, Acorna, a unicorn girl, matures almost to adulthood within three years.
 While she is growing up, the miners discover that their 'daughter' has magical powers such as the ability to clean air and water, heal the sick, and detect the slightest scent.
-Furthermore, she is extraordinarily smart, picking up everything quickly.
-However, her unique looks and special powers make her an object of desire by many, be it for scientific studies or a rare-item collection, or sex.
+Furthermore, she is extraordinarily smart, picking up everything quickly, but her unique looks and special powers make her an object of desire by many, be it for scientific studies or a rare-item collection, or sex.
 Gill, Rafik, and Calum, who are determined to protect their beloved Acorna at all cost, are forced to flee all over the galaxy to avoid her pursuers.
 The book chronicles their adventures together as they travel from system to system, planet to planet, eventually finding a planet that thrives on illegal child slavery.
 Acorna is not about to let that continue without a fight, and she vows to free every last child on the planet.

 Infancy

 The story opens with Acorna's parents' spaceship being chased by the Khleevii, insect-like creatures who have preyed on the Linyaari race for some time.
 The little spaceship has nowhere else to run and the despairing parents take desperate measures.
 Knowing that the Khleevii torture their captives, they decide to take a fatal dose of the soporific abaanye, setting a compression device, that will destroy their cruiser (and anything else in its proximity), when the Khleevii spaceship comes close.
 They place their sedated youngling in a lifepod and eject it just before the defensive weapon triggers.
 She will have a chance of rescue if the lifepod is not destroyed with her parents' spaceship and that of the attackers.
 Otherwise, her dose of abaanye will keep her asleep until the air supply runs out and she asphyxiates.

 The lifepod is transported by the compression event to an asteroid belt which is being mined by Declan "Gill" Giloglie the Third, Rafik Nadezda and Calum Baird in their ship, the Khedive.
 Detecting life-signs in the lifepod, they bring it on board and open it, thus discovering the alien occupant, the Linyaari infant they name Acorna.

 The asteroid miners elect to continue working until they have an economic payload and then return to "base", Mercantile Mining and Exploration, to whom they are contracted.
 This decision probably saves Acorna from a fate worse than death.
 Before their return to MME, it is absorbed by Amalgamated Manufacturing, a rival corporation notorious for its questionable business practices.